pantheon-systems/terminus/CONTRIBUTING.md

   `vendor/bin/behat -c=tests/config/behat.yml tests/features/core.feature`

+The functional test files for the new version of Terminus are in the `test/active-features` directory.
 The complete behat suite for Terminus 1.x can be run via:

   ```bash
   cd /install/location/terminus